-the central bank to cover the related credits received from the central bank, thus implying that individual assets are not linked to specific credit operations.
-By contrast, in an earmarking system, each credit operation is linked to specific identifiable assets,

-- the assets are subject to daily valuation.
-On a daily basis, national central banks calculate the required value of underlying assets taking into account changes in outstanding credit volumes, the valuation principles outlined in Section 6.5 and the required initial margins and valuation haircuts, - if, after valuation, the underlying assets do not match the requirements as calculated on that day, symmetric margin calls are performed.
+- The risk control measures applied to a debt instrument with more than one type of coupon payment depend only on the coupon payments during the remaining life of the instrument.
+The valuation haircut applied to such an instrument is set equal to the highest of the haircuts applicable to debt instruments with the same residual maturity, and coupon payments of any one of the types occurring in the remaining life of the instrument are considered. - No valuation haircuts are applied in liquidity-absorbing operations. - Depending on both the jurisdiction and national operational systems, national central banks allow for the pooling of underlying assets and/or require the earmarking of the assets used in each individual transaction.
+In pooling systems, the counterparty makes a pool of sufficient underlying assets available to the central bank to cover the related credits received from the central bank, thus implying that individual assets are not linked to specific credit operations.
+By contrast, in an earmarking system, each credit operation is linked to specific identifiable assets. - The assets are subject to daily valuation.
+On a daily basis, national central banks calculate the required value of underlying assets taking into account changes in outstanding credit volumes, the valuation principles outlined in Section 6.5 and the required valuation haircuts. - If, after valuation, the underlying assets do not match the requirements as calculated on that day, symmetric margin calls are performed.
 In order to reduce the frequency of margin calls, national central banks may apply a trigger point.
-If applied, this trigger point is 1 % of the amount of liquidity provided.
-Depending on the jurisdiction, national central banks may require margin calls either to be effected through the supply of additional assets or by means of cash payments.
+If applied, this trigger point is 0,5 % of the amount of liquidity provided.
+Depending on the jurisdiction, national central banks may require margin calls to be effected either through the supply of additional assets or by means of cash payments.
 This implies that if the market value of the underlying assets falls below the lower trigger point, counterparties have to supply additional assets (or cash).
-Similarly, if the market value of the underlying assets, following their revaluation, were to exceed the upper trigger point, the national central bank would return the excess assets (or cash) to the counterparty (see Box 9),
+Similarly, if the market value of the underlying assets, following their revaluation, were to exceed the upper trigger point, the national central bank would return the excess assets (or cash) to the counterparty (see Box 12).